Beaches, lakes and rivers are blue mind triggers

 What is the blue mind?
 The surprising science that shows how being near, in, on, or under water can make you happier, healthier, more connected and better at what you do.

 Expert on the topic Dr. Wallace J. Nichols (aka Dr. J) talks about what blue mind really is and the importance of reclaiming serenity in our everyday lives.
 Beginning with a term that’s been around for decades—yet seems to be at the forefront of our cerebral cortex as of late—burnout is more common that you’d realize.

-In Europe, the notion of burnout is so prevalent that a pan-European research initiative called BlueHealth was developed and funded by the European Union’s Horizon 2020 programmes.
-The program focuses on how water-based environments in towns and cities impact our overall wellbeing.
+In Europe, the notion of burnout is so prevalent that a pan-European research initiative called BlueHealth was developed and funded by the European Union’s Horizon 2020 Programme.
+The program focuses on how water-based environments in towns and cities impact our overall well-being.
 Experts from nine different institutions came together to implement the plan and apply it under grant agreement No 666773.

-That is something experts like Nichols understands.
+That is something experts like Nichols understand.
 He is among those who have dedicated their time and research to really exploring how we can better our lives by utilizing nature’s gift of water flow.
-Not only is it cost effective, but it’s almost always readily available in some form or fashion and can literally save us from burning out.
+Not only is it cost-effective, but it’s almost always readily available in some form or fashion and can literally save us from burning out.